 - Passing under a yellow flag, ignoring a black flag, or other such situations will be penalized at the Competition Steward's discretion.
 Typically, a stop-and-go penalty would be assigned during the race under green flag conditions.
 Time or lap penalties would normally be assessed in the case of last-lap infractions multiple infractions, or if the infraction wasn't communicated to the Competition Steward in time to invoke a stop-and-go penalty prior to the end of the race.
 However, the Competition Steward has final discretion and may use any or all of the penalties at his disposal, including disqualification. - No passing is allowed from a point tangential to the first station displaying a yellow flag until safely past the incident AND until such point as the racer can visually confirm that the next staffed corner station is in a green-flag (that is, no flag) condition.
-This last item is

-BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 106 of 146 important, and is intended to preclude the possibility of passing when multiple incidents exist on the same section of track.
+This last item is important, and is intended to preclude the possibility of passing when multiple incidents exist on the same section of track.